thednp/position-observer/README.md

 // you can disconect the observer observer.disconect();
 ```

+## Instance Options

+### root: HTMLElement | null
+Sets the `instance._root` private property which identifies the `Element` whose bounds are treated as the bounding box of the viewport for the element which is the observer's target.
+If not defined then the `Document.documentElement` will be used.
+When observing multiple targets from a scrollable parent, that parent must be set as root.
+See the [ScrollSpy](https://github.com/thednp/bootstrap.native/blob/master/src/components/scrollspy.ts) example for more implementation details.

 ## Notes
 * because the functionality is powered by `requestAnimationFrame`, all computation always happens before the next paint, in some cases you might want to consider wrapping your **PositionObserver** callback in a `requestAnimationFrame()` invokation for a consistent syncronicity or to eliminate any [unwanted anomalies](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver#observation_errors);